ju2pom/ju2pom.github.io/_posts/2017-2-15-6 years of WPF-part2.md

 In the first part of this article I focused on MVVM and its impact on how to write Xaml code.
 In this second part I'll focus more on pure Xaml code and what makes it so powerful.

+If you didn't read the first part you can start [here](https://ju2pom.github.io/6-years-of-WPF-part2/)

 # Bindings

 Well I guess bindings is a well known part of Xaml/MVVM so I won't cover the basics and try to share some less known tips I learned (most of them thanks to StackOverflow !)